- 1 Top 5 Best TVs for Gaming Compared

 What to Look for in the Best TV for Gaming

 Input Lag Time: For gamers, it’s important to have the TV display be able to respond immediately when you press a button or input a command on the game controller.
 Any sort of delay in the response can make it difficult for you to succeed in your game, so figure out which TV can provide low input lag times, which should be 40 milliseconds or lower for high-end multi-player gaming and 55 ms or lower for single-player games.
+In our input lag testing, we focused specifically on TVs that could achieve 55 ms or lower.

 Connection Options: You’ll be connecting your gaming console through a port on the television, but other components also require ports.
 So be certain your gaming television has plenty of ports for accepting the console and things like sound systems, Blu-ray players, and set-top boxes.